thealphadollar/Nephos/docs/Modifying-Configuration.md

 - CRED_PASS: Password of the sender

 **NOTE:** If you are using GMail, you need to [enable access to Less Secure Apps](https://support.google.com/accounts/answer/6010255).
-### Create Unified Logs
-By default, Nephos creates separate logs for different modules.
-If you wish to have a unified log, give the name of the same unified logs' text file in the following attributes in the configuration file:
-- handlers.nephos_file.filename
-- handlers.recorder_file.filename
-- handlers.preprocess_file.filename
-- handlers.uploader_file.filename

-It is recommended to set all of these to "logs/nephos.log"<br/>

-**NOTE:** File path is relative to the Nephos directory.
 ***
 ## maintenance.yaml
 The configuration file concerns all the maintenance tasks and most of the options can be changed without an issue.